royxue/obsidian-things3-sync/README.md

 ***Notes:*** If you wanna use the command conveniently, it would be better to set up a hotkeys for it.

+### Create Todo from Note
+Directly create a Todo from Obsidian Note, with a backlink in Things3

 ## Roadmap

 - [x] Multiple Markdown elements support.